Sensory Path Blooms at Local Arts Park!

 A special thank you to:

-• Chopticon High School students, National Arts Honor Society students and advisors Jaime Shafer and Ellisa Derenzo.
+• Chopticon High School National Arts Honor Society students and advisors, Jaime Shafer and Ellisa Derenzo.

 • St. Mary’s County Recreation & Parks for input and approval of the final designs.